-Americans are becoming more aware of green burial as a legitimate burial option, but there are still relatively few green burial sites in the United States.
-According to the Natural Burial Cooperative, there are currently fourteen operating burial sites in the United States, scattered in 14 different states.
+Americans are becoming more aware of green burial as a legitimate burial option, but there are still relatively few places where green burials are allowed in the United States.
+Check out these profiles for three established sites and get an idea of what to expect regarding regulations and costs.

 South Carolina: Ramsey Creek Preserve

 Ramsey Creek preserve, established in 1998 and located north of Atlanta and south of Greenville, is said to be one of the first green burial sites in the United States.
 Ramsey Creek is protected from future development by a conservation easement, a permanent usage restriction on the deed of a piece of land.
 The right to enforce this usage restriction has been granted to Upstate Forever, a South Carolina land trust that is dedicated to the protection of certain natural areas in South Carolina.